Lewis-Trowbridge/comicmeteor/README.md

 # Comic Meteor Helper

 ## What is it?
 A small library designed to help the obtaining of images from [Comic Meteor](https://comic-meteor.jp/).
+I have no relationship with Comic Meteor.

 ## Why?
 Hubris.
 Again.